 That's where you are wrong.
-You could take a short walk to a quiet office cubicle with high-speed internet, or a day spa offering a wide range of massage options.
+You could take a short walk to a quiet office cubicle with high-speed Internet, or a day spa offering a wide range of massage options.
 Depending on where you are, you can find a relaxing set of rocking chairs for curling up with a good book, or even a permanent exhibit of Zimbabwean sculpture.

 Denver isn't alone in its artistic offerings.
-San Francisco International Airport (SFO), features an 11,500-square-foot library and museum offering thousands of photos and artifacts from the history of aviation.
-Many other hubs offer surprising art programs, including Philadelphia, whose numerous exhibits include movie posters, abstract paintings, and American flags; and Atlanta, whose aforementioned Zimbabwean rock sculptures await you between terminals A and T, are among the country's airports with cultural offerings.
+San Francisco International Airport (SFO), Philadelphia, and Atlanta, whose aforementioned Zimbabwean rock sculptures await you between terminals A and T, are among the country's airports with cultural offerings.

-Wine aficionados can raise a glass at Vino Volo in nine major airports from Newark to Seattle, or Cibo Bistro and Wine Bar in Philadelphia, LaGuardia, and Reagan National in Washington, D.C.
-Beer lovers, meanwhile, have fresh local brews on offer in SFO (Anchor Brewing), LAX (Redondo Beach Brewing Co.), Seattle (Red Hook), Boston (Cisco Brew Pub), O'Hare (GooseIsland), Philadelphia (Independence Brew Pub), and many other major cities.
+Wine aficionados can raise a glass at Vino Volo in major airports from Newark to Seattle, or Cibo Bistro and Wine Bar in Philadelphia, LaGuardia, and Reagan National in Washington, D.C.
+Beer lovers, meanwhile, have fresh local brews on offer in SFO (Anchor Brewing), LAX (Redondo Beach Brewing Co.), and Philadelphia (Independence Brew Pub), and many other major cities.

-Ten things not to do in New York City If the drinks have to wait until after your deadline, the reLAX Lounge in the Bradley Terminal at LAX is essentially a first-class airline lounge—complete with internet connections, free refreshments, business services, and even massages—open to anyone for a nominal fee.
-Meanwhile, among standard airport business centers, Denver, SFO, and DFW are all exceptional and open 24 hours.
+If the drinks have to wait until after your deadline, the reLAX Lounge in the Bradley Terminal at LAX is essentially a first-class airline lounge — complete with Internet connections, free refreshments, business services and even massages — open to anyone for a nominal fee.
+Meanwhile, among standard airport business centers, Denver, SFO and DFW are all exceptional and open 24 hours.